-The Preferred Shares issued by the Company or EverNov are redeemable upon occurrence of certain future events.
-These instruments can be converted into ordinary shares of the Company or EverNov at any time at the option of the holders or automatically converted into ordinary shares upon occurrence of an initial public offering of the Company or EverNov.
+EverNov entered into a license agreement with Novartis and issued Convertible Preferred Shares to Novartis accordingly.
+Refer to Note 24 for details.
+The Preferred Shares issued by EverNov are redeemable upon occurrence of certain future events.
+This instruments can be converted into ordinary shares of EverNov at any time at the option of the holders or automatically converted into ordinary shares upon occurrence of an initial public offering of EverNov.

 The Group designated the Preferred Shares as financial liabilities at fair value through profit or loss.
-They are initially recognized at fair value.